maikelroennau/credit_card_scoring/README.md

 #### **`/predict`**

-This service provides predictions to inputed data.
+This service provides predictions to inputed data using a trained model.

 Example input:
 ```